Scripture Treasury

 Matthew 16 does not guarantee perpetual social dominance.
 It guarantees indefectible continuity.
 Therefore the faithful remnant in exile is not outside the promise.
 It is often where the promise is most visibly tested and most clearly upheld.

-The rock remains where doctrine, true sacraments, and lawful continuity remain.
+The rock remains where doctrine, true Sacraments, and lawful continuity remain.

 Final Exhortation